szabgab/perlmaven.com/sites/en/pages/dancer2-hello-world.md

 });
 ```

-We imported the <b>get</b> function from the Dancer2 module.
+We imported the **get** function from the Dancer2 module.
 This function gets two parameters.
 The first one is the path and the second one is the function
 to be executed when someone requests that path.

 ## Stop the application

-To stop the application you need to switch to the terminal/command prompt again and press <b>Ctrl-C</b>.
+To stop the application you need to switch to the terminal/command prompt again and press **Ctrl-C**.
 Windows will ask you for confirmation.
 Type Y.

 ## Testing